gnss-sdr/geniuss-place/_design-forces/05-interoperability.md

 ## Interoperability with GNSS signals

 A software defined receiver needs to interoperate with GNSS signals, defined as combinations of frequency band and channel or code, from which GNSS observables (_i.e._, measurements of pseudorange, carrier phase, Doppler and signal strength) can be generated.
-The new signal structures for GPS, Galileo and BDS make it possible to generate code and phase observations based on one or a combination of several channels: two-channel signals are composed of I and Q components, whereas three-channel signals of A, B, and C components.
+The new signal structures for GPS, Galileo and Beidou make it possible to generate code and phase observations based on one or a combination of several channels: two-channel signals are composed of I and Q components, whereas three-channel signals of A, B, and C components.

 Possible GNSS signals are listed below: